Dan's Internet Plaice

 1. Toilets - an average toilet should get 1 out of 2.
 Things to look for include availability of toilet paper, working locks on cubicle doors, ease of access and egress from bar, soap in the soap dispensers, whether there is a trough [good, especially with partitions] or individual urinals [bad], hand-dryers, towel roll and general cleanliness.
 If there is piss on the floor and fag butts in the urinal/trough, it loses marks.
 Nice stone worktops get extra marks.

-2. Bar snacks - simply peanuts and crisps won't do.
-This would get a pub about 1 out of 3.
+2. Bar snacks - marked out of 2.
+Simply peanuts and crisps won't do.
+This would get a pub about ¾ out of 2.
 The presence of things like Sahara hot nuts, scampi fries, real pork scratchings, pickled eggs, vacuum packed cockles, sweet machines, cheese moments, twiglets and chocolate bars will get it bonus points.
 Some pubs, like the Brewery Tap in Wimbledon, put up a bar snacks menu on a chalk board and have things like Bombay mix and olives.
 Others will have visits from a seafood man.
 Obviously good scores there.
 Bar meals do not count, although may be considered in the last section of category 4.

 3. Beer - a big category here for a total of 11 marks, subdivided into three sections